-In July 2020 the new C1419 Parks and Reserves contract was signed.
+In July 2020 the new C1419 Parks and Reserves contract was signed and is due for its first 5-year renewal in 2025.
 This contract covers the maintenance physical works and services for township reserves, streetscapes, district wide playgrounds, public toilets (including cleaning), cemeteries (including sexton duties), recreation reserves and grounds maintenance on Council facilities.